agodhani/sm-business-web-builder/development_documentation/phase1_implementation_plan.md

 - Modify: `src/lib/validation/generated-site-schema.ts`

 - [ ] Prompt Qwen to return JSON only using the generated-site file bundle schema.
-- [ ] Include brief, page plan, story requirements, selected style, and available image metadata.
+- [ ] Include deterministic generation context, selected style, and available image metadata.
 - [ ] Require a standalone single-page `Next.js` App Router site.
 - [ ] Require a complete generated-site `package.json`.
 - [ ] Instruct Qwen to use provided images wherever they best support the design and not to force a gallery.